flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-N5245A/Keysight-N5245A.md

 n5245a.close()
 ```

-This code imports the necessary modules and connects to the Keysight N5245A Network Analyzer using the `Keysight_N5245A` driver from the Qcodes library.
+This code imports the necessary modules and connects to the Keysight (Agilent) N5245A Network Analyzer using the `Keysight_N5245A` driver from the Qcodes library.
 It then prints the instrument ID and closes the connection.

 </TabItem>
 </Tabs>